-James Partridge is the Founder and Chief Executive of Changing Faces (he stepped down in September 2017).
+James Partridge is the Founder and former Chief Executive of Changing Faces (he stepped down in September 2017).

 When he was 18, James was severely burned in a car fire that changed his face, and his life, forever.

 After a period of recovery in intensive care, he spent a gruelling ‘gap year’ in hospital having reconstructive surgery for the 40% burns to his face and body, before going up to Oxford as planned.
 Every vacation and the whole of his third year were then sacrificed to the surgeon’s knife, before he graduated in politics, philosophy and economics in 1975.
 He embarked on a Masters in Demography at the London School of Hygiene and Tropical Medicine, which led on to academic appointments in health economics at St Thomas’ Hospital and at Guy’s Hospital, London.

 In 1979, he exchanged academia for farming and a teaching post in A-level economics, in Guernsey, where his wife, Caroline, was born and brought up.

 James was determined that the unique insights gained during his prolonged recovery should be put to positive use, so early mornings in the milking parlour were interspersed with periods of writing, culminating in the publication by Penguin of his book Changing Faces, the Challenge of Facial Disfigurement in 1990.

 The warm response to this led him to relinquish life as a dairy farmer to found Changing Faces in 1992 to pass on the lessons learned, and to work for the rights and inclusion of people with facial and body disfigurements.